mikaer86/Presentation/README.md

 #### array functions

-- push() // pushes a elements to a array
+- push() // pushes a elements to a array.

-- filter() // filter out x amount elements in a descending order
+- filter() // filter out x amount elements in a descending order.

-- map() // create a new array with the pre-existing elements
+- map() // create a new array with the pre-existing elements.

-- pop() // remove a elements from the array
+- pop() // remove a elements from the array.